New to BigCommerce?

-Prouct grid impage cropping allows you have your product images either Uncropped or Cropped and centred to the size of the image container.
-Choosing the Cropped and centered option will make your product thumbnails appear uniform if they are varied sizes and aspect ratios.
+Prouct grid impage cropping allows you to have your product images either Uncropped or Cropped and centred to the size of the image container.
+Choosing the Cropped and centered option will make your product thumbnails appear uniform if they are of varied sizes and aspect ratios.

 If you have a product whose price varies based on options (e.g. if your product comes in different sizes and larger sizes are more expensive), the setting Add 'From' text to the prices of products with options allows you to toggle on pricing text that lets customers know the lowest starting price of that product.

 You can set up your product prices to vary by option in the BigCommerce dashboard.
 First, you'll need to create the product's options under Product > Product Options.
 Then, under Product > Edit Product > Options & SKUs, assign the product an Option Set from the Option Set Dropdown.
 Now you can assign the different options a SKU and price in the SKUs tab.